bbales/provinces/readme.markdown

 Provinces is an object with country codes as keys, each country code key maps to an object containing:

-(- designates that this property is only available in some country key objects)

 * 'p' : Province name

+[Properties only available in some country keys]
-- 'sp' : Abbreviated name
+* 'sp' : Abbreviated name
-- 'region' : Region name
+* 'region' : Region name
-- 'english' : Name in english
+* 'english' : Name in english

 # Install